-- PhD, Social Service Administration - University of Chicago
+- PhD, Clinical Social Work - University of Chicago

-- MS, Social Work - Loyola University, Chicago
+- MSW, Social Work - Loyola University, Chicago

 - MS, Management of Rehabilitation Services - DePaul University, Chicago